quicwg/base-drafts/draft-ietf-quic-qpack.md

 The same Stream ID can be identified multiple times, as multiple header blocks can be sent on a single stream in the case of intermediate responses, trailers, and pushed requests.
-Since header frames on each stream are received and processed in order, this gives the encoder precise feedback on which header blocks within a stream have been fully processed.
+Since HEADERS and PUSH_PROMISE frames on each stream are received and processed in order, this gives the encoder precise feedback on which header blocks within a stream have been fully processed.

 If an encoder receives a Header Acknowledgement instruction referring to a stream on which every header block with a non-zero Required Insert Count has